sven-hash/docs/content/run-nym-nodes/mixnodes.md

 Once the tokens arrive, go back to the web wallet and fill in the mixnode bonding form, using your mixnode's info.

-If everything worked, you'll see your node running at https://testnet-finney-explorer.nymtech.net.
+If everything worked, you'll see your node running at https://testnet-{{< param testnetNameLowercase >}}-explorer.nymtech.net.

 Note that your node's public identity key is displayed during startup, you can use it to identify your node in the list.